IBM/chopstix/docs/installation.md

     CXX=<your_compiler> CXXFLAGS=<cxxflags> CFLAGS=<cflags> LDFLAGS=<ldflags> cmake -DCMAKE_INSTALL_PREFIX=<prefix> ..

-Use "make VERBOSE=1", if you need extra output from the compilation process.
+Use `make VERBOSE=1`, if you need extra output from the compilation process.
 More details on other options, such as the ones that control the target architecture to support (RISCV, PowerPC, PowerPC LE, Z or x86) follow.